nurettinberkaydemirkol/nurettinberkaydemirkol/README.md

 I am a software engineer with a strong interest in artificial intelligence.
 Currently, I founded my own startup Moviegen AI with $xxxK seed and I’m actively developing it, while independently conducting research on self-learning models in the field of AI.

-I'm developing a self-learning AI model called **SAVM** and **N-SAVM**, designed to adapt and improve autonomously.
-In addition, I'm building a lightweight and minimal vector search engine named **Schemantic**, inspired by FAISS and tailored for semantic web search.

-I am currently working on building my own startup and simultaneously conduct research on self-learning AI models.
+I am currently working on my own startup.
+I don’t need a job.
+I’ve never liked working.

 If you're interested in reading more, check out my [blog](https://medium.com/@berkaydemirkol)